 Q: That covers the extremes to be avoided.
 What are some foods to improve prostate health?

-A: For prostate health, a diet of warm, cooked, easily digestible, light yet nourishing foods are best.
+A: For prostate health, a diet of warm, cooked, easily-digestible, light-yet-nourishing foods is best.
 Organic vegetables cooked in mild spices, whole grains, light proteins such as mung dhal soups, and sweet, juicy fruits will nourish the body and pacify all three doshas.

 It's important to cook with mild spices that improve digestion, burn away ama, and pacify Vata dosha, but don't create heat in the blood tissue.
-Include a mixture of fennel, coriander, cumin, fenugreek, and small amounts of turmeric (see recipe in box).
+Include a mixture of fennel, coriander, cumin, fenugreek, and small amounts of turmeric (see recipe).
 Small amounts of black pepper and small amounts of fresh ginger also are healthy for maintaining prostate health and balance.

 You may think that just adding these spices to your diet may not be that significant, but they are very powerful.
 Let me just explain a small amount of research on these common spices.

-Turmeric is strongly anti-inflammatory, and intensifies the anti-cancer activity of other phyto-nutrients.
+Turmeric is strongly anti-inflammatory, and intensifies the anti-cancer activity of other phytonutrients.
 Ginger and turmeric both have been found to have cancer-preventing qualities.
-Turmeric is one of nature's most powerful antioxidants, has more DNA protective qualities than Vitamin E and betacarotene.
+Turmeric is one of nature's most powerful antioxidants, and has more DNA-protective qualities than Vitamin E and beta carotene.
 It helps clear away amavisha, the breeding ground of free radicals, thus supporting the liver in its effort to clear itself of free radicals.
 By stopping the production of ama and amavisha, it balances Ranjaka Pitta, thus purifying the blood and urine.

 Black pepper is another common spice whose effects in the diet have been well documented.
 Research published in Cancer Letter in the August 16, 1993 issue reported that 20 days after adding black pepper to the diet, the subjects' liver detoxification systems were strengthened, aiding in purification of the blood tissue and enhancing the overall immune system.

-The mixture of black pepper, long pepper and ginger (trikatu) is famous in ayurveda, because it is the most effective combination of spices to prevent ama and amavisha, and to clear them away.
+Trikatu, which is a mixture of black pepper, long pepper and ginger, is famous in ayurveda, because it is the most effective combination of spices to prevent ama and amavisha, and to clear them away.
 You can add small amounts of black pepper and ginger to your foods to help clear the channels and micro-channels of the body, which carry away waste and supply oxygen and nutrients to the cells.